Students should be able to:

 And the server looks Bob Loblaw up and down, writes down all of his information and says:

 "Ok, Bob Loblaw.
 I trust you on one condition: you must provide me this secret password every time we do business."

 And the server gives Bob a token that has encoded all of Bob's information and permission levels.
-Bob can now use this token as a "hall pass" to send and receive data from the server.
+Bob can now use this token as a "keycard" to send and receive data from the server.

 This token-based authentication flow is also what's used in OAuth implementations.
 In fact, some OAuth service providers like Auth0 use JSON Web Tokens in their implementation.

 We've now learned about a couple different authentication mechanisms for working with APIs.
 Take a moment to read the following blog post on the differences between each of them and their best use cases:API Keys vs. OAuth Tokens vs. JSON Web Tokens